 How and when can students take the test?

 Students have multiple opportunities to assess their proficiency in World Languages.
 The cost for taking the test is covered by the District.
-The first opportunity for East Aurora High School students to take the AAPPL test will be in November.
+The first opportunity for East Aurora High School students to take the AAPPL test will be in the fall.
 Students may register for the AAPPL test by clicking on the link at the top of this page.

 Students can take the Assessment of Performance toward Proficiency in Languages (AAPPL) tests up to (2) two times per year.
-For the AP Test, students register by November 13 through their Advanced Placement Language class.
+For the AP Test, students register by November 14th through their Advanced Placement Language class.

 More information regarding the AAPPL exam will be available closer to the testing dates.